keu/docs/astro/ci-cd.md

     ```

     This Jenkinsfile triggers a code push to Astro every time a commit or pull request is merged to the `main` branch of your repository.

-2. In your Git repository, configure the following environment variables:

-    - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
-    - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret
-    - `DEPLOYMENT_ID`: Your Deployment ID

-    Be sure to set the values for your API credentials as secret.

-3. At the root of your Git repository, create a file called `build.sh` and add the following to it:

-    ```sh
-    # Install the latest version of the Astro CLI
-    brew install astronomer/cloud/astrocloud
-    # Deploy to Astro
-    astrocloud deploy <deployment-id>
-    ```